Nepal travel advice

 For many, Nepal is characterized by the presence of the Himalaya and the amazing opportunity they present to walkers and trekkers.
 Our knowledge extends beyond the mountains and into the lowland Terai, the terraced foothills of the Kathmandu Valley and the jungles of Chitwan National Park, home to an array of wildlife.

 Trekking in Nepal

-In Kathmandu you will find an extensive range of accommodation, from international five-star hotels offering a wide range of facilities to small and intimately run local guest houses.
+In Kathmandu you will find an extensive range of accommodations, from international five-star hotels offering a wide range of facilities to small and intimately run local guest houses.

-The traditional tea houses in the Annapurna and Everest regions provide simple yet very hospitable accommodation for trekkers, offering fresh and revitalising Nepalese food for a day on the trail, while more luxurious options are on hand for those seeking a more pampered stay.
+The traditional tea houses in the Annapurna and Everest regions provide simple yet very hospitable accommodations for trekkers, offering fresh and revitalizing Nepalese food for a day on the trail, while more luxurious options are on hand for those seeking a more pampered stay.